-You can now pre-order my upcoming mini-album 'Chirrup'!
-Set to feature 6 of my original tracks, including my new single 'Anchor', all recorded and produced by Apocalypse Studios.
+My newest mini-album 'Chirrup' is available to download!
+It features 6 of my original tracks, including my newest single 'Anchor', all recorded and produced by Apocalypse Studios.
 This time it's just me, Nolan (my guitar and best friend), and a lot of reverb!

 When writing and receiving feedback from tutors and friends alike, "chirrup" was sometimes mistaken for "cheer up" which fit in a dark and possibly ironic way.
 Aside from the song's context, this idea of chirruping, making noise to get someone's attention when you're in need really resonates.
 This whole collection of songs have been me making noise to express my thoughts and feelings, to myself and an audience.
 Sometimes making that noise is the only way we can "cheer up" or cheer others up.

 The story of the song itself follows a blackbird hatchling who has fallen from the nest, with mum and dad no where to be seen.
 This little birdie is looking around in awe of how big the trees look from below, with all these new smells and sounds to absorb.
 However, whilst this magical scene plays out, a magpie waits, watches and plots upon this tasty snack.

 This little guy should cheer up, don't worry about where you're parents are and just enjoy this incredible world you've stumbled upon...
 But yeah, you may or may not have been abandoned, and you may or may not become lunch shortly.